opendistro-for-elasticsearch/sql/docs/user/dql/functions.rst

 Description
 -----------

-Usage: MOD(n, m) calculates the remainder of the number n divided by m
+Usage: MOD(n, m) calculates the remainder of the number n divided by m.

 Argument type: INTEGER/LONG/FLOAT/DOUBLE

-Return type: widen type between types of n and m
+Return type: Wider type between types of n and m if m is nonzero value.
+If m equals to 0, then returns NULL.

 Example::